Statutory Compliance – What Does It Mean for HR and Payroll?

 - Inter-State Migrant Workmen (Regulation of Employment and Conditions of Service) Act, 1979

-Akrivia HCM provides the best digital HR solutions to enterprises, with one of India’s best payroll management software to help you transition smoothly from paper- and file-based working to a digital, mobile solution.
+Akrivia HCM provides the best digital HR solutions to enterprises, with one of Top Payroll Software in India to help you transition smoothly from paper- and file-based working to a digital, mobile solution.
 Akrivia HCM’s solution provides a smooth, seamless changeover to an AI-based HR management system that encapsulates all personnel management functions under one roof.
-Try out Akrivia HRMS software demo today.